 Top of mind, the Nativity, a tender scene.
 And today, the lectionary speaks of love - a father’s love, THE Father’s love.

 And because you are children, God has sent the Spirit of his Son into our hearts, crying, “Abba!
 Father!”

-Jesus calls his Father Abba, translated Daddy.
+You call your Father Abba, translated Daddy.
 Not “Glorious and Holy Creator of the Universe,” just Daddy, evoking intimacy, family.
 (From Mark 14:36)

 My weekend reading reinforces this:

 God does indeed have for us perfect parental love - that unconditional, heart-bursting-out-of-your-chest love, a love that is deeply personal, bottomless, and abundantly flowing.
 Jesus’ word for “Daddy” is “Abba.”

 You are mine.
 I delight in you.
 I will restore you.
 I will not let you go.
 I will write your name upon my hand.
 You are mine.
 What I have begun in you, I will complete.
 I will be with you in times of trouble.
 You are mine.
 I am the Good Shepherd.